Faculty

 AREA OF EXPERTISE Forest Genetics and Tree Breeding

-RESEARCH TOPICS Genetic basis of local adaptation in Abies sachalinensis; Understanding the effects of climate change on forest trees; Genomic breeding of forest trees
+RESEARCH TOPICS Genetic basis of local adaptation in boreal conifers / Understanding climate responses of forest tree species / Tree breeding and seedling production

 CONTACT DETAILS E-mail